Pair-conversion

 An anticoincidence shield of some kind is needed so that charged particles entering the device from outside are not confused with electron-positron pairs generated in the conversion foils.

-One of the larger operational pair-conversion telescopes is the Large Area Telescope on GLAST.
+In gamma-ray astronomy, one of the larger operational pair-conversion telescopes is the Large Area Telescope on the Gamma-ray Large Area Space Telescope (GLAST).
 Space-based pair-conversion detectors tend to make for rather expensive missions, since they unavoidably contain several hundred kilograms of lead or tungsten.